Colombian M-5 (Migrant – Category 5) work visas are for expats and foreign nationals that are seeking employment in Colombia.

 To put a number on it, your potential future employer needs to make 100 times the minimum monthly wage in Colombia.
-The Colombian minimum wage – adjusted for inflation – in 2020 is 877,903COP (approximately $225) a month.
-This means, your visa sponsor needs to generate 87,790,300COP ($22,500) revenue a month, and prove this with bank statements from the previous 6 months prior to your visa application.
+The Colombian minimum wage – adjusted for inflation – in 2022 is 1.000.000COP (approximately USD 262) a month.
+This means, your visa sponsor needs to generate 100,000,000COP (approximately USD 27,000) revenue a month, and prove this with bank statements from the previous 6 months prior to your visa application.

-On top of this, sponsor’s must show an income statement from the previous year, and demonstrate that they couldn’t find a Colombian who couldn’t adequately fulfill your skill set required.
-If you’re unsure about a company’s ability to sponsor you for a visa, talk to a visa transmission specialist.
+On top of this, sponsors must show an income statement from the previous year, and demonstrate that they couldn’t find a Colombian who couldn’t adequately fulfill the skillset required.
+If you’re unsure about a company’s ability to sponsor you for a visa, talk to a visa specialist.

 How Do I Get an Apostille for my University Degree?